ibm-cloud-docs/openshift/data-portability.md

-You can use the `oc` CLI to export and save the resources in your cluster.
+You can use the `oc` CLI to export and save the resources from your cluster.
 For more information, see the [Kubernetes documentation](https://docs.openshift.com/container-platform/4.17/cli_reference/openshift_cli/developer-cli-commands.html){: external}.

 Example `oc get` [commands](https://docs.openshift.com/container-platform/4.17/cli_reference/openshift_cli/developer-cli-commands.html#oc-get){: external}.